configurar-nginx-dos-dominios-raspberry-pi

 Prerequisites

-First, we need to ensure that our Raspberry Pi is up to date,
+First, we must ensure our Raspberry Pi is up to date,

 sudo apt install nginx